 Normally, international students are required to live on campus for the first year of their study at Hartford Seminary, subject to such housing being available.
-Because the programs offered by the Seminary are designed primarily for non-residential students, the Seminary does not guarantee accommodations on campus for students.
-Limited space may be available for rent in the Seminary's Edith Mason Howard Ecumenical House and in other Seminary residences.
-International students are given priority for Seminary apartment space that is available.
-For more detailed information, contact the Director of Administration and Facilities.
-Several rental options for student housing are typically available in the surrounding area.
+Because we have limited campus housing available, the Seminary does not guarantee accommodations on campus for students.
+However, International students are given priority for Seminary apartment space that is available.
+For more detailed information, see the housing brochure on the Seminary website or contact the Director of Administration and Facilities.
+Several rental options for student housing are typically available in the surrounding area as well.